NILAY1556/NILAY1556/README.md

 ## Exploring...
 - **Diffusion Models and RoPE** (19-08-25)
-  Explores Diffusion models as state-of-the-art in generative AI, surpassing previous techniques like VAEs and GANs.
-Also covers Rotary Positional Embedding (RoPE) for enhanced model performance.
+  Understanding diffusion models, their advancement beyond VAEs and GANs as State-of-the-Art, and the role of Rotary Positional Embedding (RoPE) in their operation.

 - **Transformer Limitations and Solutions** (30-07-25)
-  Analyzes Transformer limitations including quadratic memory complexity, diminishing returns with large context windows, and challenges in reasoning tasks.
-Explores solutions such as sparse attention, low-rank approximation, Flash Attention, biasing towards recent data (MEGA), selective attention (LaMDA, CEMA), and Chain-of-Thought prompting (CoT).
+  This content analyzes Transformer limitations, including quadratic memory complexity (addressed by FlashAttention), diminishing returns with large context windows (mitigated by biasing recent data or selective attention like MEGA/LaMDA/CEMA), and challenges in reasoning tasks beyond statistical correlation (highlighted by Chain-of-Thought).

-- **AI Project and Tool Review** (29-07-25)
+- **Exploring LLM Tools & Projects** (29-07-25)
-  Reviewed Google DeepMind's Opal project and explored key GitHub repositories including graphrag-toolkit and awesome-llm-apps for insights into LLM applications.
+  Reviewed Google DeepMind's Opal project and significant GitHub repositories including Graphrag Toolkit and Awesome LLM Apps, focusing on advancements in LLM applications.
   [opal](https://opal.withgoogle.com/)
   [graphrag-toolkit](https://github.com/awslabs/graphrag-toolkit)